 Rental guidelines do not permit landlords to charge an additional allowance if a tenant decides to sublet.
 In the past, this allowance was adequate at the commencement of the new contract and was stopped once the original lease returned.

 If you decide to sublet an apartment in NYC, you can charge up to an additional 10% (at your discretion) if the unit is left fully furnished.

 5. Landlords Need Sublet Information

-The landlord must also know the rental payments you’ll receive from the new tenant, along with any security deposit you collected.
-If 30 days pass without hearing a response, you can typically consider the request approved.
+The landlord must also know the rental payments you’ll receive from the new tenant and any security deposit you collect.
+You can typically consider the request approved if 30 days pass without a response.

 6. Be Patient with the Process

 Although the NYC housing market is one of the hottest in the country, finding a subletter that works for your needs takes some time.
-You can post your listing on several websites to make the search process about as pain-free as possible.
+You can post your listing on several websites to make the search process as pain-free as possible.
 The non-negotiable contract details should be included with this info, including the cost, length, and timing.
-It helps to state whether utilities get included.
+In addition, it helps to state whether utilities get included.

 7. Ask for References

 Before allowing anyone to sublet your NYC apartment, you should verify their references and complete a background check.
 You are still financially responsible for the home, which means a subletter that doesn’t pay puts you on the hook to keep things current.
 You could also be liable for damages caused in the apartment, which is why a security deposit and clear eviction terms should be part of the agreement.

 Please remember that references should provide glowing information about the subletter.
 After that, it’s up to you to ask questions that can find some holes in their stories.